THE CAGE-FREE PROGRESS REPORT

 Companies with a time-bound cage-free egg commitment were selected based on company size by revenue, egg footprint (both shelled and liquid eggs), and market influence.

-Companies were asked to publicly disclose their cage-free egg percentages ahead of July 31, 2017.
-In order for progress to be included in the tracker, it must be publicly available on a company’s website or other document including, but not limited to, an animal welfare policy, a CSR or progress report, or a press release.
+Companies were asked to publicly disclose their cage-free egg percentages ahead of July 31, 2018.
+For progress to be included in the tracker, it must be publicly available on a company’s website or other document including, but not limited to, an animal welfare policy, a CSR or progress report, or a press release.

 A company receives the coveted 100% cage-free ribbon if they have achieved their goal of having all egg types used in their supply chain come from cage-free hens.